KE-UniLiv/IDEA2/README.md

   key: <your notion LLM config database key>
 ```

-Schemas and XML definitions should be defined in [`assets/schema`](assets/schema) if you are using schemas as the source documents.

 ### Using source documents 📂

 All source documents for extraction are kept in the [`assets`](assets/) folder.
 You may import new files to this area either by doing so manually, or by running `idea2/runner.py --imports` which spawns two file explorer dialogs for you to select files and select the appropriate destination within [`assets`](assets/).